-The offices of the Vice-President, Research & Innovation and the Provost & Vice-President, Academic at UBC and the Office of the Vice-Chancellor for Research and Creative Activities at UCLA are partnering to provide pilot funding to catalyze and foster deeper linkages between the two universities through the development of collaborative research opportunities.
+The offices of the UBC's Vice-President, Research & Innovation and the Provost & Vice-President, Academic and UCLA's Office of the Vice-Chancellor for Research and Creative Activities are partnering to provide pilot funding to catalyze and deepen linkages between the two universities through the development of collaborative research opportunities.

-All teams must have two lead PIs, one from UBC and one from UCLA.
-One of the PIs must be chosen as the nominated principal investigator for the team, and the team will submit a single application to the nominated principal investigator’s institutional submission portal.
-Nominated principal investigators from UBC must be eligible to hold research grants.
-The competition is open to UBC faculty members from both Vancouver and Okanagan, and to all academic appointments at UCLA (including senate and non-senate faculty members, academic administrators, and lecturers).
-Interdisciplinary research is encouraged and priority will be given to teams that involve faculty members in the social sciences, humanities, and/or creative and performing arts.
+Lead principal investigators from UBC must be eligible to hold research grants.
+The competition is open to UBC faculty members from both Vancouver and the Okanagan and to all academic appointments at UCLA (including senate and non-senate faculty members, academic administrators, and lecturers).
+Interdisciplinary research is encouraged and priority will be given to teams that involve faculty members in the social sciences, humanities, and the creative/performing arts.

-The UBC funding envelope will be $100,000 with a maximum value for each grant of $20,000 CAD.
-Funding will be awarded in one instalment to the nominated principal investigator and must be spent within one year of receipt of the award decision.
+The total funding envelope is up to $100,000 CAD from UBC and up to $100,000 USD from UCLA.
+The maximum value for each grant is $20,000 CAD/$15,000 USD per team, with funding allocated to the campus(es) where it is spent.
+Teams must spend the funds within one year of receiving the award decision.
 Funds may be used to support travel between UBC and UCLA and events/activities undertaken at UBC and/or UCLA.
-Direct costs of research, faculty salaries, and overhead are not eligible expenses.
+Direct costs of research, faculty salaries and overhead are not eligible expenses.

-Successful applicants will be required to submit a brief report within 2 months of the end of the 1-year funding term summarizing the work completed, outcomes, and whether the award has led (or will lead) to opportunities including leveraged funding or joint research collaborations.
+Within two months of the end of the one-year funding term, successful applicants are required to submit a brief report that summarizes the work completed, the outcomes of the collaboration and if the award has led (or will lead) to opportunities including leveraged funding or joint research collaborations.

 Proposal Submission Process: